racheliurui/markdown/Trending/AWS/Extra_Glacier.md

 1) SDK / API
 2) S3 Lifecycle (Bucket Level or Object Level)
+  * new feature: Archive S3 object by tag
 3) 3rd party tools & Gateways

 # Upload to glacier

 * Make use of description to persist metadata (in case local index is corrupted)
 * Aggregate data into MBs , small data will have loads of overhead when persist into glacier
-* Consider to persist file checksum with index locally ; this also helps to retrive data using range head
+* Consider to persist file checksum with index locally ;
+* Consider to persist file offset when files are aggregated, this helps to retrive data using range head
 * Use multi-part upload